beerush-id/monopkg/docs/guides/add.md

 The command above is equivalent to running the following commands for each package in the monorepo, except `package-a`:

-- `cd ./packages/pkg-b && bun add -P lodash typescript`
+- `cd ./packages/pkg-b && bun add -p lodash typescript`
-- `cd ./packages/pkg-c && bun add -P lodash typescript`
+- `cd ./packages/pkg-c && bun add -p lodash typescript`
-- `cd ./packages/pkg-d && bun add -P lodash typescript`
+- `cd ./packages/pkg-d && bun add -p lodash typescript`
 - _and so on_.

 :::